kjhsdgf/Collin-Neural-Network/Documents/Network Class/Documentation.md

 ### 9. RandomizeMatrix()
 #### Syntax:
-	void Network :: RandomizeMatrix(matrix& M);
+	void Network :: RandomizeMatrix(vector<matrix> & M);
 #### Parameters:
-It will take one parameter with the datatype matrix.
+It takes one parameter which is a vector to the matrices.
 #### Description:
 This method will randomly assign the value to the matrix passed to it.
 The values generated will be based on the Gaussian Normal Distribution.
-It contains a loop, which goes from the first layer to the last layer of the network.
-Weights and biases at each layer in the network are randomly assigned using this method.
+It will consist of a loop from the first layer to the last layer of the network.
+The matrix at each layer _i_ will be assigned with pseudorandom numbers, with mean 0 and standard deviation equal to 1/Sqrt[layer sizes of _i-1_ <sup> th </sup> layer].

 ### 10. CreateNetworkFile()
 #### Syntax: